LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 }
 ```

-Modern editors can detect eslint presence in your project and will highlight important places automatically, but you can also do that manually from command line.
+Modern editors can detect eslint presence in your project and will highlight important places automatically, but you can also do that manually from the command line.

-To do that manually you need to update `scripts` section in your `package.json` file
+To do that manually you need to update the `scripts` section in your `package.json` file

 from: